by Kalle Kilpi

 When someone asks them to prepare a patent filing or structure an M&A share purchase agreement, they sit down, use their generic tools and apply their skills/knowledge to improvise a best possible solution.
 Maybe they have accumulated some templates that they can use as a starting point.
 Sometimes the result is great.
 Sometimes it’s less great.

-What if we would capture the knowledge of a lawyer into a playbook, listing all the work phases and what is exactly done in each phase to write a perfect patent application or a share purchase agreement?
+What if we could capture the knowledge of a lawyer into a playbook, listing all the work phases and what is exactly done in each phase to write a perfect patent application or a share purchase agreement?
 We could have more junior lawyers do most of the work, enabling them to handle much more demanding tasks.
 The senior lawyers could focus more on oversight and making the playbook even better.
 One senior could oversee more cases.

 We would save time, cut costs and produce better results.